onegeniuslykdat/MBJ/README.md

 * Communication hub
 * Data repository hub

 Furthermore, the application follows the Test Driven Development (TDD) methodology.
-Tests for functions are first created, before the functions are then created.
-The tests are found in the **Test project**.
+Each service and hub contains tests for its functions.

 To get started with the project, use the **git clone** command to clone the repo.

 ## Test
-In the App.Tests project, unit tests are found and can be run using the **dotnet test** command.
+In each service or hub, unit tests are also found and can be run using the **dotnet test** command.

 ## Build and run
 When all tests are run and passed, use the **dotnet run** command to start the application.
 Alternatively, in Visual Studio, you can go to **Debug > Start Without Debugging** or **Press CTRL + F5**.